denyspoltorak/metapatterns-website/metapatterns/content/foundations-of-software-architecture/forces--asynchronicity--and-distribution.md

 +++
 weight = 2
-title = "Forces, asynchronicity, and distribution" description = "Forces are non-functional requirements for a system.
-Conflicting forces are satisfied by splitting a system into asynchronous or distributed components." images = ["/diagrams/Web/og/Forces.png"]
+title = "Forces, asynchronicity, and distribution" description = "Forces are our expectations about a system’s properties." images = ["/diagrams/Web/og/Forces.png"]
 [sitemap]
   priority = 0.5